christian-johnson-dev/4_putting_it_together/putting-it-together/README.md

 ## Assignment description

-This is a React application that renders a list of `ProfileCard` components for each person object in the `people` array, which is defined on the parent `App` component.
+This is a React application that renders a list of `ProfileCard` components for each `person` object in the `people` array, which is defined on the parent `App` component.
 Each `ProfileCard` component displays the person's name, age, and hair color, and has buttons to increase or decrease the person's age.
-The `person.hairColor` property is passed to a new dynamic variable `actualHairColor` that mutates based on the piece of state `year`.
+The `person.hairColor` property is passed to a new dynamic variable `actualHairColor` that mutates based on the piece of state `year`-- in effect, their hair gets greyer with age eventually going white.

 ```let actualHairColor;
   if (year > 75) {